Trump and his advisers await potential indictment in hush money case | KRDO

 “We’re in uncharted territory.
 We don’t know what this does long term politically.
 We’d rather he just not be indicted than get some potential boost,” a source involved with Trump’s campaign told CNN.

-After calling for protests on his social media page over the weekend, Trump moved away from that language in recent days after calls from allies and advisers to tone down his rhetoric, a sign he may be listening to those around him.
+Over the weekend, Trump on his social media page called for protests of what he said was his impending arrest.
+But he’s moved away from that language in recent days after calls from allies and advisers to tone down his rhetoric, a sign he may be listening to those around him.

+Still, federal officials, including those at the FBI and Department of Homeland Security, are monitoring what they say has been an uptick in violent rhetoric online, including calls for “civil war,” since Trump made those calls.
+But so far, it’s been limited to chatter and has lacked the actionable information, coordination and volume that preceded the January 6 attack on the US Capitol, US officials and security experts told CNN.

 The-CNN-Wire